sulthandhafirr/Sign-to-Speech-AI/README.md

 ### Training Steps:
 1. Open `YOLOv11n_train.ipynb`
-2. Run the notebook step-by-step
+2. Set the correct dataset path
-3. Ensure the dataset path is correctly set to your extracted `signdataset/` folder
+3. Run the notebook step-by-step
-4. The trained model will be exported to ONNX format (e.g., `yolov11n_sign.onnx`)
+5. Export to ONNX or use `.pt` for local inference

 ## How to Run `app.py` Locally